 Why Join the Toronto Postcard Club?

 It’s not just a Toronto thing!
-While our meetings take place in Toronto , we have members from across Canada, and beyond.
+While we operate from Toronto, we have members from across Canada.
 TPC members receive our 24-page magazine, Card Talk, three times per year.
 Card Talk contains many interesting articles related to postcards and the stories they tell, meeting reports as well as news about the club and important postcard sales and events.
 Have a look at a summary of a recent edition of Card Talk, on our blog.

-Join the TPC (and/or another postcard club in your area), or go to a postcard show for the fun of sharing information with like-minded people of all ages — anyone and everyone who has caught the deltiology bug.
-Discover all that vintage postcards have to offer.
-If you’re just starting, or aren’t even sure yet if postcards are your thing, check us out on Facebook and before long you’ll be wondering where postcards were all your life!
+Join the TPC (and/or another postcard club in your area), or go to a postcard show to connect with like-minded collectors of all ages — anyone and everyone who has caught the deltiology bug.
+If you’re just starting, or aren’t even sure yet if postcards are your thing, check us out on Facebook and before long you’ll be wondering why postcards were not in your life sooner!

 Card Talk, Winter 2017-18